zlice/fo3_arbidoor/README.md

 But that's a small price for the other doors you usually can only see for 3 in-game days.

+#### Citadel

+The front gate only opens on quest completion.
+It is also a spot where dad and the scientist can get confused on finding their way to Jefferson.

+>Note: you CAN access Citadel gate by going around back.
+This can be done with a very specific OOB route, or by clipping.

+#### Jefferson / Taft

+The front is swapped with the Broken Steel variant after completing the main quest.
+So both are left out of randomizing.
+However this means the inside of vanilla Jefferson may become inaccesible.
+As long as a primary Broken Steel quest isn't on both of the inside doors, this should be fine.

+The valve inside of pipes, and the quest marker, is actually outside in the main world.
+The pipes are locked off before and after the main quest section of the game, on top of being a 1-way.
+Taft is also cut off before and after the main quests, and during the middle of traversing Taft itself.

 #### Randomizer saves are their own

 Trying to load a save you had a randomizer enabled on can cause major issues